Ricciardo – “I think we got the most out of the car this afternoon”

 “Tomorrow will be very difficult in these conditions, especially for the Soft tyres and so, getting the strategy right will make all the difference.

 “The car has improved since Friday, so given all the uncertainties we can face tomorrow, I am still in a reasonably optimistic frame of mind and hope to get myself into a position where I can fight for some points.”

 The Frenchman also dismissed any notion that he was distracted by talk regarding his future, as his hopes of claiming the vacant Red Bull seat for 2014 seem to have ended.

 “My state of mind with all the paddock gossip?
 It has absolutely no effect on what I have to do this weekend.”

-Toro Rosso Technical Director James Key was pleased with the teams turnaround in qualifying, after what had been a difficult Friday for the Faenza based squad as they struggled to come to grips with a number of new updates.
+Toro Rosso technical director James Key was pleased with the teams turnaround in qualifying, after what was a difficult Friday for the Faenza-based squad as it struggled to come to grips with a number of new updates.

 “Part of the reason we struggled on the first day is that we need to tune the car to suit the new tyres.
 Everyone did a great job to find a new direction for the drivers for this morning and both of them were much happier with the balance of the car today.”

 Dan Paddock is an FIA accredited freelance motorsport and Formula 1 journalist and the Grand Prix Editor of Richland F1.
 Dan joined the site in July 2013 as a Staff Writer, fresh off the back of completing a master’s degree in journalism.
 Following a promotion, Dan has since gone on to represent Richland F1 at four grands prix.
 Aside from Richland F1, Dan also writes for Rumble Strip News, as well as maintaining his own modest blog.